fattorib/fattorib.github.io/_pages/about.md

 I graduated with a Bachelor's degree in Mathematics and Physics from the University of Toronto.

-You can find my resume [here](https://drive.google.com/file/d/1Cjp8qxPPlyPUSKKWj4UqAaUl9j4aal6z/view) (Updated September 2022)
+You can find my resume [here](https://drive.google.com/file/d/1ToM_wgh8718W7GwO78DowAcKf3gm4PMa/view) (Updated April 2023)